Daegas/FaceDetect/README.md

 # FaceDetect
-The code is based in:
+The face detection using MTCNN in based in:
 # Face detection demo using MTCNN and OpenCV
 # Author: Juan-Pablo Ramirez-Paredes <jpi.ramirez@ugto.mx>
 # Course: Artificial Intelligence
 # University of Guanajuato
-and
+Some other part is based in:
 #https://machinelearningmastery.com/how-to-develop-a-face-recognition-system-using-facenet-in-keras-and-an-svm-classifier/
-#

 # This small demonstration needs Tensorflow 1.14, Keras, OpenCV 4 and MTCNN
 # A quick way to install these on Win10 and Anaconda (as admin):
 # conda create -n facerec pip python=3.7